Jean Galea

 • Advantageous commissions (or lack thereof) for the local stock market.

 The Modelo 720 form is an absolute drag to compile, but once you get the hang of it or outsource it, this factor becomes less of a deal-breaker.
-Although when the March deadline for that form comes around, it’s a good reminder of how backward the Spanish taxation system is.
+However when the March deadline for that form comes around, it’s a good reminder of how backward the Spanish taxation system is.
 I invest internationally and not in the Spanish market, so the second advantage is not so important to me.

 With that said, here are the best options I’ve found.